apache/mynewt-site/docs/network/ble/ble_hs/ble_gap/definitions/ble_gap_defs.md

         struct ble_gap_disc_desc disc;

         /**
          * Represents an attempt to update a connection's parameters.
-Valid
+If the
+         * attempt was successful, the connection's descriptor reflects the
+         * updated parameters.
+         *
-         * for the following event types:
+         * Valid for the following event types:
          *     o BLE_GAP_EVENT_CONN_UPDATE
          */
         struct {